 Either of these drives will mop the floor with even the best conventional hard disk drive.
 Of course, if I had the budget, I would buy the higher performing drive.
 If I were buying for myself, I would ask the question whether I was putting this in a system that I used to make money.
 If it was, I would buy the EVO.
 For the extra computer in the basement that we use occasionally or when something is wrong with one of the other computers in the house, I’d probably go with the cheaper option.
 For that matter, I might even consider a reputable off-brand drive, but we’re here to talk about these two Samsung drives.
 If the price is close, why not get the Samsung SSD?

 For casual use like word processing and social media, the cheaper drive is fine.
-Even in an office environment, for running Microsoft office, the cheaper drive is fine.
+Even in an office environment, for running Microsoft Office and similar applications, the cheaper drive is fine.

 In high performance workstations, I hope you are getting an NVMe drive, but for additional storage, you probably have to use SATA.
 And in that case, you need to go based on workload.
 If the intent is storage, get the cheaper drive.
 It will still be reliable, and the price difference may mean being able to get more capacity.
 But if you need performance or think you may need performance at some point, get the EVO.

 When it comes to budgeting for IT hardware, there is always a balance.
 Some people see SSDs as a luxury and an extravagance, but I don’t see it that way.
 They extend the useful life of a system dramatically.
 Storage is a much bigger bottleneck than the CPU.
 Not only that, when your employees are sitting around watching the spinny ring of death, they aren’t making you money.